After A Reckless Driving Accident, Seek Help

 Contact Our Connecticut Reckless Driving Lawyer Today

 Due to the amount of time Americans spend behind the wheel, most motorists will encounter a reckless driver at some point in their driving career.
 It is important to stay calm and collected when you cross paths with an individual who is driving recklessly.
-Here at Jonathan Perkins Injury Lawyers, we strongly believe that negligent drivers must be held responsible and accountable for their actions, and will fight to uphold the rights of those that have been injured due to the actions of a reckless driver.
-If you or a loved one has been involved in an automobile accident caused by the actions of a reckless driver we can help pursue compensation for your injuries, along with any other costs that may be associated with the rehabilitation of your injuries – including pain and suffering, lost wages, mental stress and property damage, amongst many other things.
 We have offices in New Haven, Bridgeport, Hartford, Waterbury and New London, and serve clients throughout Connecticut.

-To find out more, please contact us on 800-PERKINS.
+To find out more, please contact us at our toll-free number, 800-PERKINS.
 We offer a 100% FREE initial case evaluation and work on a contingency basis, which means that we only charge you for our fees and services if we obtain a verdict or settlement for your case.
-If you prefer to start immediately, simply fill out the Free Case Evaluation form!
+If you prefer to start immediately, simply fill out the Free Case Evaluation form